 My Issues with Twitter

 To begin with, most readers of PE do not follow me there.
-Many readers here don’t use Twitter, while those who do don’t connect with me using that channel.
+Many readers on PE don’t use Twitter, while those who do don’t connect with me using that channel.
 I think Twitter has a specific demographic and most PE readers are just not active Twitter users.
 Users who want to get my updates sign up for my mailing list (which is the official channel to get my updates btw — I post stuff that I don’t post here, including new courses and special messages).
 For anyone wants to send me a message, the contact form is the way to go.

 Following this, I then looked at my Twitter messages.
 Over the years, I began to receive a high proportion of empty alerts, such as notifications of some company bot tweeting out my articles and tagging me, usually done to increase exposure of their account/business.
 Messages from content creators trying to network, expressing manufactured interest in what I wrote — but the reality is they are just trying to network to spread the word about their service.
 Nothing wrong with what they are doing, but when I check Twitter, I’m looking for authentic conversations with people who really read PE, not networking requests and solicitation.
 These are things that I’ve dealt with immensely for the past ten years, and I feel like I’m at a stage of my life (mid-30s) where I just want to move on and focus on creating content and live my life, not battle the same things that I spent my 20s dealing with.

 Note that this issue is specific to me rather than most Twitter users.
-Running a large front-facing website has made me the target of an enormous amount of spam and solicitation requests.
+Running a large website has made me the target of an enormous amount of spam and solicitation requests.
 When I looked at my issues with Facebook, blog comments, contact form, and now Twitter, it’s the same thing — an enormous amount of spam, noise, and empty comments because of my blog’s visibility.
 While I used to get a ratio of 100% authentic messages to 0% noise in my messages, now it’s more like 0.01% authentic messages to 99.9% noise.

 Frustration vs. Inspiration